Digital Asset Management

 - A review of best practices and policies adopted by similar institutions.

-The concept of digital curation illustrated below DuraSpace.
+The concept of digital curation illustrated below from DuraSpace.

 Illustration source -DSpace